ShahadmA/EDA_Social_Development_Bank_loans/README.md

-•	Question/Problem statement:
+## Question/Problem statement:

-o	What is the most type of financing and Social funding products requested by females\males?
+*What are the most type of funding requested by clients?

-o	Who of the genders is more in demand for funding?
+*Who of the genders is more in demand for funding?

-o	What are the most months in which the financing has been disbursed to clients?
+*What are the most months in which the funding has been disbursed to clients?

-•	Data Description:
+## Data Description:

-dataset is about Social Development Bank loan data for the year 2020 , the dataset contains:
+A dataset is about Social Development Bank loan data for the year 2020, the dataset contains:

-o	Columns: ( Client ID,  Bank branch , Financing type , Social financing products, Customer sector , Funding value , The value of installment , Funding disbursement date , Gender , age , Marital status , Special needs , Number of family , Salary).
+*Columns: ( Client ID,  Bank branch , Funding type , Social funding products, Customer sector , Funding value , The value of installment , Funding disbursement date , Gender , age , Marital status , Special needs , Number of family , Salary).

-o	Rows: 13914 rows.
+*Rows: 13914 rows.

-o	Data size: 14 columns , 13914 rows.
+*Data size: 14 columns , 13914 rows.

-o	Data type: text , float , integer.
+*Data type: text , float , integer.

-o	Data source: The original source for this data is <a href="https://data.gov.sa/Data/ar/dataset/social-development-bank-loans-for-2020">here</a> ,and i have taken from open source for KSA .
+*Data source: The original source for this data is <a href="https://data.gov.sa/Data/ar/dataset/social-development-bank-loans-for-2020">here</a> ,and i have taken from open source for KSA .

-•	Tools:
+## Tools:

-o	Programs:  Jupyter.
+*Programs:  Jupyter.

-o	Libraries:  Pandas - Numpy – Matplotlip .
+*Libraries:  Pandas - Matplotlip - Seaborn  .

-o	Functions: Aggregate function , Groupby .
+*Functions: Groupby .

-o	Plots: Bar chart , Pie chart.
+*Plots: BarChart plot , PieChart plot.

-•	MVP Goal:
+## MVP Goal:
-The goal of this project is understand customers behavior during 2020.
+The goal of this project is to understand clients' behavior during 2020.